eatozee/nftoupon/MILESTONE.md

 ## Internal Organization Test (Month 6)

 Description:
-Implement crypto wallet
+Implement IOU token with nftoupon widget

-1. Implement crypto wallet and integrate with eatozee product
+1. Support IOU token
 2. Test with a batch of users